tkw1536/proxyssh/README.md

 For a more detailed overall documentation, see the [godoc](https://pkg.go.dev/github.com/tkw1536/proxyssh).

+## Tests

+This package comes with a tests suite as well as a builtin memory-leak detector.
+The tests can be run as any normal go test suite can:

+    go test ./...

+These tests require `docker-compose` and `/bin/bash` to be installed on the local machine.
+They furthermore require a network connection to download the `alpine` docker image during tests.
+It is also possible to skip any docker tests:

+    go test -short ./...

+The memory leak detector is not enabled by default and not used during the tests.
+By default, all code calling the memory leak detector is removed during compilation.

+The detector can be enabled by adding the `leak` go build tag.
+When enabled, all executables output memory leak messages for every connection to the console.

 ## Dockerfiles

 This repository contains Dockerfiles for all of the examples, called `docker/${example}/Dockerfile`.